Something Beyond my Search

 "You sure are late," the woman said, "Pearl is this way.
 Hurry, go help her. "

 Elazul became defensive, "Who are you?
-Why do you know Pearl's name?" he asked.
+Why do you know Pearl's name?"

 The stranger ignored him, turning towards the blonde, "One more thing," she smirked, "You'd best stay away from these people."